khongten001/NitroPascal/README.md

 ## 🔥 What Makes It Special?

 NitroPascal takes a revolutionary approach to achieving C-level performance: **transpilation**.
-Instead of interpreting or compiling directly to bytecode, NitroPascal transpiles modern Object Pascal code into highly optimized, idiomatic C++.
+Instead of interpreting or compiling directly to bytecode, NitroPascal transpiles modern NitroPascal code into highly optimized, idiomatic C++.
 This intermediate C++ representation is then compiled using **Zig as a drop-in C++ compiler**, with the entire build orchestrated through **build.zig**, unlocking:

 - 🎯 **Multi-Target Compilation**: Generate native binaries for Windows, Linux, macOS, and beyond
 - ⚡ **Aggressive Optimization**: Leverage decades of C++ compiler optimization research through Zig's LLVM backend